flycheck/flycheck/doc/news/flycheck-0.17-released.rst

-Beyond the manual itself, the new documentation now also includes the release notes, which were previously hosted at http://lunaryorn.com, and the :doc:`comparison with Flymake <../flycheck-versus-flymake>`, which was previously hosted at the Github Wiki of Flycheck.
+Beyond the manual itself, the new documentation now also includes the release notes, which were previously hosted at http://lunaryorn.com, and the :ref:`comparison with Flymake <flycheck-versus-flymake>`, which was previously hosted at the Github Wiki of Flycheck.
 The Github Wiki is disabled now, to make all documentation available from a single place.

 Unfortunately, the Info manual included in the Flycheck ELPA packages is somewhat inferior now, because there is some idiomatic gap between Sphinx and